-Paige Allen is a brand and marketing strategist developing innovative channels for content delivery.
+Paige Allen is the new director of IngramSpark.
+She is a brand and marketing strategist developing innovative channels for content delivery.
 She partners with companies and executives to sharpen their professional operations, define their brand identity, and engage audiences for maximum conversion.
 Her work and professional achievements span across various industries, included but not limited to airport technology, sports teams and facilities, as well as legal practices.
 Paige knows what truly drives conversions and brand engagement; she is passionate about helping people and connecting companies to their right consumer.

 After nearly a decade of working within digital marketing agencies, Paige is excited to bring her expertise and join Ingram Content Group as the Director of IngramSpark.
 In addition to her extensive PR and marketing experience, Paige is a trained Sweet Adelines International a cappella barbershop singer and member of Metro Nashville Chorus.

 The publishing climate has changed dramatically in the last dozen or so years, opening the door for indie authors to publish and promote their books.
 Here's what you need to know about marketing your book to the trade, including librarians and booksellers.